 services from Maurices, free membership with the Greater Downtown Council and startup loan assistance from the Northeast Entrepreneur Fund.

-Dan had previously been using a home-based studio when he decided to expand to create Lake Superior Art Glass.
-It includes a storefront glass blowing demonstration, a gallery, classes, supplies, and studio rental.
+Dan was previously working from a home-based studio when he decided to expand and create Lake Superior Art Glass.
+It includes a storefront glass blowing demonstration, glass gallery, classes, supplies, and studio rental.
 Parking is available for $1 per hour in the ramp next to Fond-Du-Luth Casino, located kitty-corner from the gallery.

 Stop in and introduce yourself to the world of glass art!